 Karen Russo is a figurative ceramic sculptor, living and working in the hills of western Oregon.
-She uses clay, a medium that comes from the earth, and her art equally expresses a deep connection to nature.
+She uses clay, a medium that comes from the earth, and her art equally to express a deep connection with nature.
 Her subjects are women from different eras and origins, all exploring feelings of strength, sensuality, and contemplation.

 In Karen’s most recent collection of work, “Hope & Despair,” each sculpture responds to a world out of balance.
 Their bodies — bent arms, backs, and legs — are weighed down by their posture.
 Floral patterns both obscure and highlight their emotion and spirit.
 But as women connected by a common thread, their kinship rises above their own isolation.
 Vulnerability inspires resiliency.